ZaferCift/UniversalWordBank/README.md

+Other project Opinion Discovery is running at https://opiniondiscovery.com

 # UniversalWordBank

 This application has been developed with the aim of enabling people to learn the words in foreign languages divided into